-The trends in 3D processing have moved toward quantification in a significant manner during 2013.
+The trends in 3D processing moved toward quantification in a significant manner during 2013.
 Several examples of this are modifying protocols to provide quick measurements, customized reporting on a per-clinic basis, building custom web portals for clinics, moving toward oncologic measurements, distributing access to software, and virtualizing the 3DQ Lab software environment.

 Stanford University is one of the largest Silicon Valley employers.
 Stanford Radiology 3DQ Lab provides a stimulating environment for medical professionals to pursue a career in 3DQ image post- processing.
 We encourage our staff to grow professionally while fulfilling the mission and goals of the 3DQ Lab.

 For the latest information about job availability at Stanford, please visit http://jobs.stanford.edu.

 Stanford University is an affirmative action equal opportunity employer.

 The 3DQ Laboratory houses many state-of-the-art 3DQ rendering workstations as well as client/server solutions.
 These software platforms represent a majority of image processing needs/functions.
 Many of these resources are available via secure remote access.